Jak0ub/Joke/readme.md

 > ℹ️**Information:**
-> The VBS process can also be terminated using a file available on this GitHub.
-On my profile, there is a file for terminating processes specified by you.
+> The VBS process can also be terminated using a file available [on this GitHub](https://github.com/Jak0ub/Process-Killer)

 ```
 taskkill /IM "wscript.exe" -F
 ```